LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 You can then open a [pull request][4].

 ### Back-end and Front-end
-As you may have noticed already we have two repositories to manage separately the front-end and the back-end.
+As you may have noticed already, we have two repositories to manage separately: the front-end and the back-end.
 This was necessary at times to ensure the parallel development of Lychee version 4 and Lychee version 3.
-As a result, the process of submitting a PR which modified both sides (Lychee-front and Lychee) goes as follows:
+As a result, the process of submitting a PR that modifies both sides (Lychee-front and Lychee) goes as follows:

 1. we take the 2 PR.
 2. we review them both.